IH Magazine Writers

 Dr Rosie Jones-McVey (PhD)

 Dr Rosie Jones-McVey has been working with problem horses since she was a young teenager, and became the youngest ever Recommended Trainer of Intelligent Horsemanship at the age of 21.
 In September 2012 Rosie and her wife set off on an eight month trip, starting in India and finishing in Argentina visiting horse people from every walk of life as they went.
 Her blog was read by over 10,000 people and featured in a number of magazines both at home and along the way.
 The blog was turned into a book called Globetrotting which was released in late 2015

-Rosie has completed an anthropology PhD at Cambridge University investigating British horse/human relationships.
-At the moment, Rosie has a job teaching anthropology at Cambridge University, specialising (of course!) in human-animal relations and ethics.
+Rosie has completed an anthropology PhD at Cambridge University investigating British horse/human relationships and has recently been teaching anthropology at Cambridge University, specialising in human-animal relations and ethics.
+Rosie has just started in her new role as a Junior Research Fellow at Cambridge University studying animal assisted therapy and British teenage mental health.
 Rosie manages to squeeze horse training into the university holidays and always prioritizes teaching on Intelligent Horsemanship courses

 Dr Veronica Fowler (PhD, MSc, BSc (Hons))

 Dr Veronica Fowler (PhD, MSc, BSc Hons), has spent more than 17 years leading research projects in the field of animal health and welfare, and has published more than 25 scientific papers in peer review journals, including the only two which have scientifically evaluated Monty Roberts’ methods using Monty as the trainer.